Hagrid

 ("beardie" is the shortened name for them)

-We settled him into his new home.
+We settled her into her new home.

 While it was still winter, we introduces Kenji to different rooms in the house: